-10.2.
+10.3.
 Project specific legislation, policies and industry standards

-You must comply with all relevant laws and regulations in undertaking your project.
+You must comply with all relevant laws and regulations and Australian Government sanctions in undertaking your project.
 You must also comply with the specific legislation/policies/industry standards that follow.
 It is a condition of the grant funding that you meet these requirements.
 We will include these requirements in your grant agreement.